American Government CLEP Prep Practice Exam 2025 - Free Practice Questions and Study Guide

 Question: 1 / 400

-Who has the power to sign or veto bills passed by Congress in the United States?
+Who has the power to propose and approve treaties in the United States?

 President.